Kiddle (search engine): Kpedia

 Kiddle Encyclopedia (Kpedia) is an online encyclopedia available from their search engine.
 It lists over 700,000 articles, and is "based on selected content and facts from Wikipedia, rewritten for children."
 Kiddle positions its Kpedia as an educational resource to be used for "school homework help and general education," and includes their articles in search results.
-The software is powered by MediaWiki.
+The software is powered by MediaWiki, the same software that powers Wikipedia.

 Controversy

 In 2016, Kiddle came under criticism for blocking various LGBTQ-related search terms, with their rationale being that the keywords were not suitable for small children.

 Due to criticism, Kiddle unblocked these keywords.